Skip to main content

 FAQs:

-2. How do you calculate the inventory turnover ratio?
+3. How do you calculate inventory turnover ratio?

-3. What is a good inventory turnover ratio for my industry?
+4. What is a good inventory turnover ratio for a business?

 5. How can businesses improve their inventory turnover ratio?